H0llyW00dzZ/H0llyW00dzZ/README.md

   - `gotests`
   - `go doc`
   - `go fmt`
+  - `go vet`

-All these tools are excellent and can help create high-quality Go code with minimal complexity.
+### All these tools are excellent and can help create high-quality Go code with minimal complexity.

 </p>
 <p align="center">